carpentries-incubator/jekyll-pages-novice/_episodes/arrays.md

 Jekyll will look for a folder in our site repository that shares its name with the collection we defined, but with a preceding underscore in the folder name, and build the collection from its contents.
-In this case, we need to move all our blog post files into a `_posts` folder.
+In this case, we need to move all our blog post files into a `_blogposts` folder.

 Once we have done that,
 we can check that the collection has been created correctly by